SamuelZuqui/SamuelZuqui/README.md

 * 💻 **Backend Development** — Building applications and services focused on performance and organization.
 * 🌐 **Web Development** — Building and maintaining web applications.
 * 🛠️ **IT Support** — Troubleshooting and continuously improving internal systems.
-* 🧠 **AI-Assisted Development** — Using artificial intelligence tools to assist with development, automation and problem solving.

 ---